dv-lse/fdi-patent-innovate/data/narrative.md

 The patent count in regions that receive an intervention does indeed grow more than in regions that remained unvisited by foreign firms.

-The graph shows the difference in patent count between the treated and the counterfactual regions.
-If the blue line is above 0, one can say that the patent count in the treated region is significantly higher.
+The graph on the right shows the difference in patent count between the treated and the counterfactual regions (in logarithms).
+If the blue region is above 0, one can say that the patent count in the treated region is significantly higher.

+We aggregate all the years when a foreign company is patenting abroad at time 0 on the graph.
+Everything to the left of 0 are the years pre-dating the arrival of the foreign firm in the country, evrything to the right is the aftermath of the intervention.

 #